jaskiratkaur1906/COEN-316-Computer-Architecture-and-Design/README.md

 # COEN 316 – Computer Architecture & Design Labs

 ## Project Overview

-This repository contains the lab work for **COEN 316: Computer Architecture & Design** at Concordia University.
-The labs focus on the design and implementation of CPU components using VHDL, simulation in ModelSim, and FPGA deployment on the Nexys A7 board.
+This repository contains the implementation of multiple labs from COEN 316, focusing on CPU architecture and design.
+Over the course of these labs, I developed and integrated various components of a CPU in VHDL, simulated using ModelSim, and deployed on the Nexys A7 FPGA.

-The progression moves from designing individual components (ALU, Register File) to integrating them into a simple CPU, demonstrating the fundamentals of digital system design.
+The project covers the design and testing of the ALU, register file, CPU datapath, and memory/I/O integration.
+The final design is capable of executing a defined instruction set, modeled on a RISC architecture similar to MIPS.

 ---